-However, it is important to notice that this inspiration space was never abandoned and it was a constant state of mind that was also created by the diversity of activities we were experiencing during the work project.
-For this purpose, some of us participated in many real projects, conferences, exhibitions, travels and design museums in several countries to learn more about design but also to take some ideas from what we saw.
-This gave us a lot of inspiration and the opportunity to explore this theme abroad and learn about other organizations with some alternative organization designs that are less known because of their little dimensions but they had really been made to people.
+However, it is important to notice that this inspiration space was never abandoned.
+It was a constant state of mind which was also supported by the diversity of activities that were being experienced during the work project.
+For this purpose, some of the members of the team participated in many real projects, conferences, exhibitions, travels and design museums in several countries to learn more about design but also to take some ideas from what each member learned.
+This gave the team a lot of inspiration and the opportunity to explore this theme abroad and the possibility to learn about other organizations with some alternative organization designs that are less known because of their small dimensions.
+However, they have really been made to XXI century people.

-Secondly, there is the ideation space, which is the process of generating, prototyping, developing and testing, that may lead to solutions.
-At this space, we used brainstorming, made many sketches, mixed existent scenarios to reach, finally, the ideal solution.
-So we built creative frameworks, order out of chaos, using the main principles of design and instruments (bottom of Exhibit 4) that served as boundaries to the creative space, and it was noticed that those boundaries had a huge impact in this method.
-We applied integrative thinking, we put users and customers in the midst of everything and described their journeys and experiences.
-In this part, it was very important to engage in developing and codifying the external elements (bottom of Exhibit 4) that help to align organization theory and DOD.
-After, it was prototyped and refined some more until the part of testing in which we followed the Van Akens's Alpha/Beta test interface; where "Alpha testing involves the initial development of a design proposition, and is done by the researchers themselves through a series of cases.
-Subsequently, Beta testing is a kind of replication research done by third parties to get more objective evidence as well as to counteract any blind spots or flows in the design proposition not acknowledged by the researchers" (Van Aken, 2001, in Romme's, 2003).
-The testing space of this work project was made by comparisons with other project results we were dealing with, through interviews and focus groups.
-We created and tested more deeply a DOD interface with design methods and the results were tested with users.
+Secondly, there is the ideation space, which is the process of generating, in a very fast and rough way, the prototyping, the developing and the testing phase, that may lead to solutions.
+At this space, we used brainstorming, made many sketches, mixed existent scenarios to reach, finally, a few number of ideal solutions.
+Consequent creative frameworks were built, as order out of chaos was got, using the main principles of design and instruments (bottom of Figure 2) serving as boundaries to the creative space.
+It was noticed that these boundaries had a huge impact in this method.
+The team applied integrative thinking, put users and customers in the midst of everything and also described their journeys and experiences.
+In this part, it was very important to engage in developing and codifying the external elements (bottom of Figure 2) what helped to align the organization theory and DOD methodology.
+After this process, some more elements were prototyped and refined until the part of testing in which the Van Akens's Alpha/Beta test interface was followed.
+"Alpha testing involves the initial development of a design proposition, and is done by the researchers themselves through a series of cases.
+Subsequently, Beta testing is a kind of replication research done by third parties to get more objective evidence as well as to counteract any blind spots or flows in the design proposition not acknowledged by the researchers" (Van Aken, 2001, cited in Romme, 2003).
+The testing space of this work project was made by comparison with other project results with which the team was working, through interviews and focus groups.
+The team created and tested a DOD interface of several Eco Hotels with design methods.
+The results were also tested with users, in the voluntary program called "Bairro Criativo" ("Creative Quarter") created and coordinated by one of the authors of this chapter (Lamelas, Lamelas and Filipe, 2015a).

-Thus during the brainstorming where decisions should work fast, we used a minimal testing process by testing mainly four boundaries of the prototype, which, as referred before, are considered the four big buzzwords and principles of the design: functionality, beauty, simplicity and sustainability (from now on the FBSS test).
+During the brainstorming where decisions should work fast, the team used a minimal testing process by testing mainly four boundaries of the prototype, which - as referred before - are considered the four big buzzwords and principles of the design: functionality, beauty, simplicity and sustainability (from now on, the FBSS test).